Who is eligible?

-If I am a incoming first year BU Medical Student when and how can I apply?
+If I am an incoming first year BU Medical Student when and how can I apply?

-If I am current MSR tenant, when and how can I apply?
+If I am a current MSR tenant, when and how can I apply?

 Current residents in MSR will be contacted each year with instructions for applying to the lottery.